Cricut: Past software

 Cricut's first software was Cricut design studio.
 Released November 15, 2005, it allowed users to combine images from different cartridges, merge images, and stretch/rotate images; it does not allow for the creation of arbitrary designs.
 Support was dropped sometime in 2013.

 The Cricut Craft Room software enabled users to combine images from different cartridges, merge images, and stretch/rotate images; it does not allow for the creation of arbitrary designs.
-It also enables the user to view the images displayed on-screen before beginning the cutting process, so the end result can be seen in advance.
+It also enables the user to view the images displayed on-screen before beginning the cutting process, so the result can be seen in advance.

-Citing Adobe's abandonment of Flash, Cricut announced it would be closing Cricut Craft Room on 15 July 2018.
-Users of "legacy" machines were offered a discount to update to models compatible with Design Space.
-As of 16 July 2018, Design Space is the only official software available to compose projects.
+Citing Adobe's abandonment of Flash, Cricut announced it would be closing Cricut Craft Room on July 15, 2018.
+Users of "legacy" machines were offered a discount to update to models compatible with Design Space, however, made legacy machines incompatible with Design Space only usable as a standalone device with cartridges.
+As of July 16, 2018, Design Space is the only official software available to compose projects.
 Some third party programs are available and can be used to input the files into Design Space.